vantagecompute/slurm-factory/docusaurus/docs/index.md

 ## GitHub Actions CI/CD

-Slurm Factory uses three GitHub Actions workflows to maintain the public buildcache:
+Slurm Factory uses GitHub Actions workflows to maintain the public buildcache:

-1. **build-and-publish-compiler-buildcache.yml**: Builds and publishes GCC compiler toolchains
+1. **build-and-publish-slurm-dependencies.yml**: Builds and publishes Slurm dependencies for all OS toolchains
-2. **build-and-publish-slurm-deps-all-compilers.yml**: Builds Slurm dependencies for all compiler combinations
+2. **build-and-publish-slurm.yml**: Builds Slurm packages for all version × toolchain combinations
-3. **build-and-publish-all-packages.yml**: Builds complete Slurm packages (Slurm + dependencies)

 All workflows use:

 - AWS OIDC authentication for secure S3 access
 - Self-hosted runners for faster builds
-- Matrix builds for parallel execution
+- Matrix builds for parallel execution (6 toolchains × 3 Slurm versions = 18 combinations)
+- GPG signing for package integrity
 - Automated testing of buildcache installations

-See [Contributing Guide](./contributing.md) for details on setting up CI/CD workflows.
+See [GitHub Actions](./github-actions.md) for detailed workflow documentation.

 ## Use Cases